cbaggers/nineveh/README.md

 ## Warning

-For next day or so this requires the `feature-multiarg` branch of rtg-math.
+For next week this requires the `feature-multiarg` branch of rtg-math.
 Sorry for the inconvenience.